poap-xyz/poap-subgraph/README.md

 ## Notes

 ### Sokol
-Previously none of the params of EventToken was indexed, due to a change in the ABI, newer events now have one of the params indexed and this may cause some issues with the-graph having to deal with malformed or missing entities for older events.
+Previously none of the params of EventToken was indexed, due to a change in the ABI, newer events now have one of the params indexed and this may cause some issues with the-graph having to deal with malformed or missing entities for older tokens.